First-Time Buyer Mortgages

 How much deposit do I need as a first-time buyer in the UK?

-Most UK lenders require a minimum 5% deposit, meaning you can buy a £250,000 home with £12,500 saved.
-A 10% deposit unlocks materially cheaper rates, and 15%+ gives access to the lowest pricing.
-Schemes like the Mortgage Guarantee Scheme and Skipton's Track Record (100% LTV for renters) can reduce or remove the deposit requirement entirely.
+Most UK lenders require a minimum 5% deposit, so a £250,000 home needs £12,500.
+A 10% deposit unlocks materially cheaper rates, and 15%+ gives the lowest pricing.
+Schemes such as the Mortgage Guarantee Scheme and Skipton's Track Record (100% LTV for renters with 12+ months on-time rent) can reduce or remove the deposit entirely.

-How much can a first-time buyer borrow on a UK mortgage?
+How much can a first-time buyer borrow on a UK mortgage in 2026?

 How long does a first-time buyer mortgage take?

 Mortgage.ai issues a Decision in Principle in under 60 seconds and delivers full mortgage offers in an average of 11 days, against a UK industry average of 28 days.
-Completion typically follows 6–8 weeks later, depending on conveyancing.
+Completion typically follows 6–8 weeks later, gated by conveyancing and searches.

 Do I pay stamp duty as a first-time buyer?